DeveloperDunne/Sports-Snaps-API/README.md

 # Credits

-All credits and acknowledgements have been detailed in the main [Frontend Repo README document](https://github.com/DeveloperDunne/sports-snaps_frontend/blob/main/README.md).
+All credits and acknowledgments have been detailed in the main [Frontend Repo README document](https://github.com/DeveloperDunne/sports-snaps_frontend/blob/main/README.md).